xsirr/turtlerino/README.md

 The box at the top is where you write what channel you want to send to **turtoise** for example.
 The box at the bottom is where you send all your messages, If you would like to spam singular messages check spam burst and leave the line count as 1 then hold enter.

+(if you dont have prime then colour per message will not be shown since it uses prime colours atm!)

 | Checkboxes | What they do |
 | -------- |------------- |